Angami Zapu Phizo: Formation of the underground government

-In September 1954, Phizo formed the "People's Sovereign Republic of Free Nagaland", with the support of Chang chiefs of Tuensang.
-He also reorganized the NNC setup, as the chances of a peaceful settlement declined.
+As the possibility of a peaceful resolution receded, Phizo moved toward the creation of a parallel political and military structure that would give institutional form to the Naga independence claim.
+In September 1954, he formed the "People's Sovereign Republic of Free Nagaland" with the support of the Chang chiefs of Tuensang district, bringing the eastern Naga areas into a closer relationship with the Kohima-centred NNC.
+He reorganised the NNC's internal structure as the chances of a peaceful settlement declined.